JoshuaKGoldberg/create-typescript-app/.github/DEVELOPMENT.md

 4. Resets everything
 5. Runs initialization a second time, capturing test coverage

-The `pnpm run initialize:test` script is run in CI to ensure that templating changes are in sync with the template's actual files.
+The `pnpm run test:initialize` script is run in CI to ensure that templating changes are in sync with the template's actual files.
 See `.github/workflows/test-initialize.yml`.

 ### The Migration Script